JayZA80/NodeETL-Pipeline/README.md

 # ETL Pipeline

 This ETL (Extract, Transform, Load) pipeline is a Node.js application that processes and transforms data before storing it in a NoSQL MongoDB database.
 It is designed for scalable and efficient data management in modern applications.
+The data in "data.json" was data I scraped myself from ([text](https://vt.poi.cat/vtuber/ceres-fauna)) using JavaScript in chrome's devtools.

 ## Features
 - **Extract**: Pulls data from various sources (e.g., APIs, files, or databases).